Automated Vs Live Webinars: Similarities, Differences, Pros, & Cons

 Helpful Note: This is where the term “automated webinar” came from.

-And then, on the other hand, you are going to have live webinars.
+And then, on the other hand, you are going to have live events.

 A live webinar is a presentation or event that is held in real-time.

-You have to be there to make the presentation (which is different from automated webinars).
+You have to be there to make the presentation (which is different from automated events).

 Live Webinars Vs Automated: The Pros And Cons